Nipun4338/Neer/README.md

 (a) User has to create an account and then login.<br>
 (b) User can update their own profile by adding personal information and uploading photos.<br>
 (c) Users can add, edit and delete the advertisement of their choice.

+2. Advertisement:
+(a) Users can add any type of information of the residence including images which will have two interfaces : Public ad interface, Private ad interface.<br>
+(b) Public ad interface : This section is visible for all users.<br>
+(c) Private ad interface : This section is only visible for the account owner.

+3. Live Chat:
+(a) Using public ad interface anyone can send message to the owner of an advertisement.<br>
+(b) Using private ad interface advertisement owner can see all the messages sent from various user for an specific advertisement.<br>
+(c) User and owner both can see last online status of each other.

+4. Query:
+(a) User can see advertisement according to their desired search filter.